 Software management capability is fulfilled by the MO SCOMO (Software Component Management Object).
 SCOMO can be used to remotely manage a software component within a device.
 The functionalities provided by SCOMO includes delivery, download, installation, update, removal, activation, and de-activation of software.
 The software management of devices in local area network can be fulfilled by SCOMO plus GwMO.

-6.9.3 BBF TR069
+6.9.3 BBF TR-069

 TR-069 provides FULL support for this requirement.